WebAssembly/design/AstSemantics.md

    floating point arithmetic operation other than `neg`, `abs`, and `copysign` are not specified.
 In particular, the "NaN propagation" section of IEEE 754-2008 is not required.
-NaNs do propagate through arithmetic operations according to IEEE-754 rules, the difference here is that they do so without necessarily preserving the specific bit patterns of the original NaNs.
+NaNs do propagate through arithmetic operations according to IEEE 754-2008 rules, the difference here is that they do so without necessarily preserving the specific bit patterns of the original NaNs.
  - WebAssembly uses "non-stop" mode, and floating point exceptions are not otherwise observable.
 In particular, neither alternate floating point exception handling attributes nor the non-computational operations on status